seven1m/sooner.io/README.md

 Where `IP_OF_WORKER` should be this host's bind address, which allows other nodes to connect to it.

+You can have multiple workers, each responsible for handling different workflows.
+Designate one worker as the "main" worker, and connect all others to it via the `-c` (connect) switch:

+    coffee worker -c -h IP_OF_MAIN_WORKER -n vip-worker

+We named this worker "vip-worker" which allows us to target it with different workflows.

 ## Web UI

 To start up the web server, run: